mc-datapacks/en/src/conventions/custom_model_id.md

 "id" is an integer between 1-999 which we'll use to uniquely namespaced custom model data to prevent conflict between [resourcepacks](https://minecraft.gamepedia.com/Resource_pack).

 You can register your id at [https://mc-datapacks.web.app](https://mc-datapacks.web.app/custom_model_id).
-> Do note that any id above 700 is susceptible to floating-point precision error.

 ## 2. Prefix your model with your id